Walter R. Nickel: Career

-Personal
+Personal life

 He was married for almost 50 years to Mona Eileen O’Neill, a nurse and nursing instructor he met at the University of Minnesota.
 They had five sons.
 His family was the first in the United States in which five brothers all achieved the rank of Eagle Scout.

 Achievements

-He loved to teach and was particularly in demand for his knowledge of dermatopathology – the microscopic diagnosis of skin biopsies.
-He taught residents at San Diego's Balboa Naval Hospital for more than 40 years and at the University of Southern California for more than 20 years.
 At Balboa Hospital he outlined a teaching method called Systematized Histopathology, in which the skin is divided into layers, and the skin diseases of each layer are studied along with pathologic changes that result.
 His students at the Naval Hospital compiled a list of his aphorisms and sayings, which they called “Nick’s Nuggets,” as a teaching aid for residents.

 When the University of California, San Diego opened its new medical school and hospital in the 1960s, he was the founding chairman of the Division of Dermatology.
-He was very active in national dermatology societies and was a pioneer in the field of dermatopathology.
+He was active in national dermatology societies and was a pioneer in the field of dermatopathology.
 He helped to establish the field as a separate and distinct branch of both pathology and dermatology.
 He was a founder of four professional societies and served as president of all of them.

 In the 1940s he created the Clinicopathologic Conference, a study of individual cases from both the clinical and pathological standpoint, at the annual meeting of the Pacific Dermatologic Association.
 He personally organized the CPC every year for decades and it remains the most popular event of the meeting to this day.
 He was also instrumental in establishing the clinicopathologic conference in dermatology at the annual meeting of the Southern Medical Association.

 He and three colleagues created the Self-Assessment Test for the annual meeting of the American Society of Dermatopathology.
 The test is still a major feature of the society's annual meetings.